rezakhademix/laravel-docker/README.md

-A simplified Docker Compose workflow that sets up a Laravel network of containers for Laravel development.
+A simplified Docker Compose workflow that sets up relevant containers for Laravel development.
 (Laravel, Mysql, Nginx, PhpMyAdmin, Npm and Redis)

 ## Usage

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repo.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker compose up -d --build`.
+Next, navigate in your terminal to the directory you cloned this repositoruy and run `docker compose up -d --build`.

-After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank Laravel app).
+After that, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project up & running or create a new Laravel app.

 **Note**: Your MySQL database host name should be `mysql`, **note** `localhost`.
 The username and database should both be `homestead` with a password of `secret`.

-The following are built for our web server, with their exposed ports detailed:
+The containers and their exposed ports are:

 -   **nginx** - `:80`
 -   **mysql** - `:3306`